 Wannabe linguist.
 Wannabe writer.
 Poet.
 Avid reader.
 Love America.
 Love China.
 Have bipolar 2.
 Boy mom.
-English language BA.
+English language BA from BYU.

 The 2020 Presidential election yielded so much chaos partially because the last 21 years of elections are often split almost 50/50.
 Only local elections take place this year, but those are the elections that affect us the most.
 The US Congress and Senate races start next year.
 We can have a greater say by voting in our state primaries too.

 Eliza Doolittle Walks Like an Egyptian to Ring the Ghostbusters